RealTreasury/bank-cre-exposure/readme.txt

 == Description ==

 This plugin converts the original GitHub Pages project into a WordPress plugin, enqueuing its assets and providing a shortcode.

+== Configuration ==

+After activating the plugin, visit the **Bank CRE Exposure** settings page in your WordPress admin.
+The plugin automatically sets the Netlify URL option to `https://stirring-pixie-0b3931.netlify.app` so it points to the correct deployment.
+Adjust this value if you are using a different Netlify site.